 So, what can we learn from this?
 Those of you that hit it far enough to compete, need to be ok with what it is that you do.
 Does someone need to be able to hit a draw and fade wedge on demand to compete?
 No!
 They need to be able to take advantage of the times that match their strengths and survive the times that challenge their weaknesses.

-I remember watching last year’s US Open and I guarantee you if there was no gallery that week, Tiger would not have been on TV.
+I remember watching last year’s US Open at Torrey Pines and I guarantee you if there was no gallery that week, Tiger would not have been on TV.
 He hit the ball all over the map and if the rough wasn’t trampled down we would have seen a lot more holes like his first during the playoff where he made double bogey because he couldn’t hit it out of the grass.
 Is Tiger the best player in the world?
 No question!
 Is he even close to being the best ball striker?
 Nope.
 But he knows what he is capable of at any time and is strong enough in his belief.

 In short, you only need the ability to hit it far enough to reach all the holes.
 After that, how you get there doesn’t really matter.